 The right support also influences rolling, fidgeting and general discomfort, allowing for a sounder sleep – every parent’s dream, right?

-The best mattress for kids with the most support are the pocket-sprung, memory foam and latex varieties.
+According to snooze.net, the best mattress for kids with the most support are the pocket-sprung, memory foam and latex varieties.
 However, each one has certain features that benefit some children more than others.

-Pocket-sprung mattresses mainly feature tufted layers.
+Pocket-sprung mattresses mainly feature tufted layers and each coil is independent of the others.

-When choosing a sprung mattress, it’s vital to check the height of the spring count and the coil gauge.
+When choosing a spring mattress, it’s vital to check the height of the spring count and the coil gauge.
 A higher spring count equates to more support, while a lower gauge figure points to thicker coils and an overall firmer mattress.

 Is a memory foam mattress good for a child?